Top 7 Dog Friendly Beaches in Alabama 2025

 2. Dauphin Island East End Public Beach – AL

 Dauphin Island East End Beach is another part of Dauphin Island.
-The loose white sugary sand and the unlimited stretch of blue clear water are ideal for relaxing time for pups and their human friends.
+The loose white sugary sand and the unlimited stretch of blue, clear water are ideal for a relaxing time for pups and their human friends.
 It is located right next to the iconic Fort Gaines.
 The place is also accessible by the ferry.

 Dauphin Island East End Beach